fails-components/webtransport/main/readme.md

 * `certhttp2` and `privKeyhttp2`: For providing a different certificate for the http/2 as the  http/2 implementation does not support certificate matching by fingerprints.
 * `initialStreamFlowControlWindow`, `initialSessionFlowControlWindow`, `streamShouldAutoTuneReceiveWindow`, `sessionShouldAutoTuneReceiveWindow`, `streamFlowControlWindowSizeLimit`, `sessionFlowControlWindowSizeLimit`: As expert's option for tweaking the internal flow control.

 The method `setRequestCallback(callback)` sets a callback, that inspects incoming headers and allows to change the incoming path header and also to throw an error if the session should not be opened.
-This method is considered to be experimental.
+It is also required for selecting the application level protocol.
+In order to see how it is used, look into `test/fixtures/server.js` for a working example.
 In general, the HTTP header is attached as the `header` property to the WebTransport Session object.

 The method `updateCert(cert, privKey, http2only)` allows to change the certificate, while the server is running (not supported by all transports).